Web application firewall: Description

 Previously unknown vulnerabilities can be discovered through penetration testing or via a vulnerability scanner.
 A web application vulnerability scanner, also known as a web application security scanner, is defined in the SAMATE NIST 500-269 as “an automated program that examines web applications for potential security vulnerabilities.
 In addition to searching for web application-specific vulnerabilities, the tools also look for software coding errors.”
 Resolving vulnerabilities is commonly referred to as remediation.
-Corrections to the code can be made in the application but typically a more prompt response is necessary.
+Corrections to the code can be made in the application, but typically a more prompt response is necessary.
 In these situations, the application of a custom policy for a unique web application vulnerability to provide a temporary but immediate fix (known as a virtual patch) may be necessary.

 WAFs are not an ultimate security solution, rather they are meant to be used in conjunction with other network perimeter security solutions such as network firewalls and intrusion prevention systems to provide a holistic defense strategy.

 WAFs typically follow a positive security model, a negative security, or a combination of both as mentioned by the SANS Institute.
 WAFs use a combination of rule-based logic, parsing, and signatures to detect and prevent attacks such as cross-site scripting and SQL injection.
-In general, features like browser emulation, obfuscation and virtualization as well as IP obfuscation are used to attempt to bypass WAFs.
+In general, features like browser emulation, obfuscation and virtualization, and IP obfuscation are used to attempt to bypass WAFs.
 The OWASP produces a list of the top ten web application security flaws.
 All commercial WAF offerings cover these ten flaws at a minimum.
 There are non-commercial options as well.
-As mentioned earlier, the well-known open source WAF engine called ModSecurity is one of these options.
+As mentioned earlier, the well-known open-source WAF engine called ModSecurity is one of these options.
 A WAF engine alone is insufficient to provide adequate protection, therefore OWASP along with Trustwave's Spiderlabs help organize and maintain a Core-Rule Set via GitHub to use with the ModSecurity WAF engine.

 Deployment options

 Although the names for operating mode may differ, WAFs are basically deployed inline in three different ways.
 According to NSS Labs, deployment options are transparent bridge, transparent reverse proxy, and reverse proxy.
-'Transparent' refers to the fact that the HTTP traffic is sent straight to the web application, therefore the WAF is transparent between the client and server.
-This is in contrast to reverse proxy, where the WAF acts as a proxy and the client’s traffic is sent directly to the WAF.
+"Transparent" refers to the fact that the HTTP traffic is sent straight to the web application, therefore the WAF is transparent between the client and server.
+This is in contrast to reverse proxy, where the WAF acts as a proxy, and the client’s traffic is sent directly to the WAF.
 The WAF then separately sends filtered traffic to web applications.
-This can provide additional benefits such as IP masking but may introduce disadvantages such as performance latency.
+This can provide additional benefits such as IP masking but may introduce disadvantages such as performance latencies.